ShahinSHH/COVID-FACT/README.md

 Codes are available as the following list:

 * COVID-FACT_binary_test.py : Codes for testing a CT scan series (Set the "data_path" at the very begining of the code based on your data directoy.)
-* weights-stage1-final-91.h5 : Trained weight of the stage one
+* weights-stage1-final-91.h5 : Best model's weight for the first stage
-* weights-stage2-final-99.h5 : Trained weight of the stage Two
+* weights-stage2-final-99.h5 : Best model's weight for the second stage

 ## Requirements
 * Tested with (tensorflow-gpu 2 and keras-gpu 2.2.4) - and (tensorflow 1.14.0 and keras 2.2.4)<br>